 - to give the passenger such mobility assistance as is reasonably required.

-Telford & Wrekin Council can take action when drivers whose vehicle is on the Council's Designated Vehicle List and who have not applied for an exemption, have failed in their duties to take a wheelchair user in a designated vehicle or passenger with an assistance dog.
-If you experience any problems or wish to pass on a compliment you may wish to contact the Licensing Authority.
+Telford & Wrekin Council can take action when drivers whose vehicle is on the Council's Designated Vehicle List, who have not applied for an exemption, have failed in their duties to take a wheelchair user in a designated vehicle or passenger with an assistance dog.
+If you experience any problems or wish to pass on a compliment you may wish to contact the licensing authority.

 - the time and date of the journey